wixyvir/BOoM/README.md

 ## Known Limitations

+The parser has been tested against multiple OOM log formats and handles most cases correctly.
+However, some edge cases remain:

+### Parsing Limitations

-- The DMA zone (without "32") is not parsed due to a regex limitation
+1. **DMA Zone**: The DMA memory zone (without "32") is not extracted due to a regex pattern limitation
+   - `DMA32` and `Normal` zones are parsed correctly
+   - Buddy info for the plain `DMA` zone is also skipped

-- Some multi-line memory info fields may not be captured
+2. **Page Tables**: Multi-line memory info fields like `pagetables` on continuation lines may return 0
-- Hardware name parsing may be incomplete for vendor names containing commas
+   - This occurs when the field appears on a line without a timestamp prefix

-- RIP register values are truncated at the `0x` prefix
+3. **RIP Register**: The RIP register value is partially truncated
+   - Format `0033:0x65c2a5` is parsed as `0033:0` due to the `x` character not being in the regex character class
+   - Other registers (RSP, RAX, RBX, etc.) parse correctly

+### Testing

+All limitations are documented in the test suite with specific test cases.
+The parser is tested against multiple real-world OOM log fixtures to ensure reliability.

+### Future Improvements

-These limitations are documented in the test suite and will be addressed in future releases.
+These limitations will be addressed in future releases.
+Contributions to improve the parser are welcome!

 ## Contributing